hlship/cli-tools/doc/defcommand.md

 You can always use `--` to split options from arguments, so `app-admin remote -- ls -lR` will work, but is clumsy.

-Instead, add `:in-order true` to the end of the interface, and any unrecognized options will be parsed as positional arguments instead, so `app-admin remote ls -lR` will work, and `-lR` will be provided as a string in the `remote-args` seq.
+Instead, add `:pass-through true` to the end of the interface, and any unrecognized options will be parsed as positional arguments instead, so `app-admin remote ls -lR` will work, and `-lR` will be provided as a string in the `remote-args` seq.

+For backwards compatibility, you may also specify `:in-order true` to accomplish the same thing.

 ### :let \<bindings\>